December 7, 2013:

 [back to top]

 Faculty members have borrowing privileges at the BAC Library during any semester in which they teach.
 Books circulate for two-week periods and are renewable (unless the book has been recalled by another patron).
-Books may be renewed in person, by telephone at 617-585-0155, via the web through the library catalogue, or by e-mail: firstname.lastname@example.org.
+Books may be renewed in person, by telephone at 617-585-0155, via the web through the library catalog, or by e-mail: firstname.lastname@example.org.
 In the past, faculty have used the library for research, study, and to reserve materials they want to share with their students.